 - Common train accident injuries include fractures, burns, head trauma, and psychological damage.

-- Train operators and station managers may be held responsible for your injuries.
+- Train operators and station managers may be held responsible for train accident injuries.

-- All train accident claims need to be supported by a strong body of evidence.
+- All train accident claims need to be supported by a strong body of evidence, such as CCTV footage from the train station.

 Contact Our Advisors

-For a no-obligation consultation to see if you can get started with claiming compensation, contact our team of friendly advisors today by:
+For a no-obligation consultation to see if you can get started with claiming compensation, contact our team of friendly advisors today.

 Jump To A Section